 Interpretive/Nature

-Interpretive trails are usually on the shorter side with interpretive signs or numbers (corresponding to a pamphlet) describing interesting plants, animals, or geological features.
+Interpretive trails are usually on the shorter side with interpretive signs or numbers (corresponding to a pamphlet) which describe interesting plants, animals, geological features, or historical facts.

 Rail